anna-sahradyan/getUsers/README.md

-` You can search for users using a search function and then sort them.`
+` You can search for users using a search button and then sort them.`